HeleJ/quiz-game-about-Estonia/README.md

   * Quit button.
 If the quit button is clicked - hide the result box, show the start quiz button.

+* Quiz Box

   * Quiz box timer text "Time left" changing for "Time Off" when the 20s are passed?

   * Quiz box timer second counter.
 Does the counter starts from the 20s and decreasing?

   * Quiz box time line.
 Does the time line runs left to right synchronised with the second counter?

 * Checking responsiveness